gvwilson/10-safety/README.md

 -   Random URLs via email do this as well: you *have* access to the email address
     -   But anyone who gains access to your email can then trigger a password reset cycle and steal your account
 -   Use app-based 2FA not SMS-based 2FA
     -   The latter has given the rise of attacks where an attacker social engineers their target's phone company into giving them the target's phone number
+    -   Or someone calls pretending to be from IT and asks you to send a code to your phone to verify who they are
+    -   What they have actually done is trigger password reset
+    -   When you read the code back to them, they are into your account

 ## Rule 7: Check your devices periodically.

 -   App-based vs. SMS-based 2FA is an example of a Red Queen race: both sides are constantly evolving
 -   So check devices periodically, just as you would take your car in for an oil change
-    -   In fact, one of the authors does these things at the same time in order to remember both…
+    -   In fact, one of the authors does these things at the same time in order to remember both...
--   FIXME LH: what to recommend?
 -   Do *not* plug a random USB into your device
     -   It's like letting a complete stranger into your home unsupervised
 -   Used to recommend using separate devices or accounts for work and personal, but this is unrealistic
     -   Everyone checks their personal email from their work device eventually
+    -   And everyone uses their personal phone to get SMS for 2FA
--   And consider getting a second phone for international travel
+-   Consider getting a second phone for international travel
-    -   FIXME LH: is this realistic for this audience?
+    -   Legalities and practicalities around who can take it and/or force you unlock it are complicated
+    -   But at least it will mean fewer distractions

 ## Rule 8: Tighten your social media privacy settings.

 -   Seemingly-innocuous information can give attackers valuable clues
     -   Restaurant "likes" reveal date and location
     -   Funny stories about childhood birthday parties reveal likely answers to security questions
--   Facebook, Twitter, and others make money selling targeted advertising to you and data about you
+-   Google, Facebook, and others make money selling targeted advertising to you and data about you
-    -   Laws guaranteeing free speech don't actually require them to give a platform to hate speech
+    -   Note: laws guaranteeing free speech don't actually require them to give a platform to hate speech, but it is profitable
 -   They have been forced to give users at least a little control over personal data, but frequently change their terms of service in opaque ways
+-   Attackers can friend your friends in an attempt to get information about you
+    -   "What was the name of your first school?"
 -   "Authorized apps" are often the worst offenders
     -   And that's not even counting the ones that turn out to be government-sponsored spyware @Schn2019
 -   Go through settings periodically and turn off almost everything